CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/5-Access-the-Published-Applications-and-Desktop-using-AVD-Desktop-Client.md

    ![ws name.](media/wvd41.png)

-6. After installation, in your PC go to **Start** and search for **Remote desktop** and open the remote desktop application with the exact icon as shown below.
+6. After installation, on your PC go to **Start** and search for **Remote desktop** and open the remote desktop application with the exact icon as shown below.

    ![ws name.](media/137.png)